jaceksan/pex-test/README.md

 Whole ETL including reports execution is running below 30 seconds on 16GB RAM / 4 cores laptop.
 I executed the tool on 4-node cluster and it scales with number of nodes pretty well.

+# Solution design

+The tool reads YAML config and executes phase of SQL pipeline in required order.

+The tool creates schema and setup DB session before starting SQL pipeline.

+The tool can execute queries in parallel (multi-threading), if required in the config.

+The tool distinguish various types of queries and can execute custom actions for each type:

+- COPY (load) - analyze statistics and constraints
+- SELECT - fetch results and store them into csv file
+- DML - execute commit
+- DDL - remove label, it is not supported for DDLs in Vertica

+The tool reports progress during execution.
+Finally it reports stats for each executed report to STDOUT.
+Results of SELECTs are stored in csv files.

 ## Model